0xcabrex/pesuDetailsSniper/README.md

 ```
 If on linux

 ### NOTE: I AM NOT RESPONSIBLE FOR ANY WRONG USE OF THIS SCRIPT, ANY TROUBLE YOU CAUSE WILL CONFINE TO YOU.
 THIS IS JUST A POC.

+## License

+[pesuDetailsSniper](https://github.com/0xcabrex/pesuDetailsSniper) is licensed under the MIT [License](https://github.com/0xcabrex/pesuDetailsSniper/blob/master/LICENSE) as stated in the LICENSE file